Anna Safley Houston: One of the most interesting women in Chattanooga’s history

 Table of Contents

 By some accounts, Houston was a passionate, generous, independent, tough woman with a good sense of humor + kindness toward children.
+By others, she was an eccentric con-artist who didn’t like children and often failed to pay her debts.

-By most accounts, she was a self-educated, self-made innovator and entrepreneur, who had a singular vision that resulted in one of the most magnificent antique collections in the world.
+By most accounts, she was a self-educated, self-made innovator and entrepreneur who had a singular vision that resulted in one of the most magnificent antique collections in the world.
 And she did it all during a time when a woman being a self-reliant businessperson was radical.

 1947 fire copy cropped